×

 When we asked people living in Merida what life is like and how people spend their time, they said:

 "That is a broad question to answer.
 I have lived in 2 other Central American countries and will say they focus a lot more on family than we do in the USA.
 Merida is by far more sophisticated than where I've lived before, is a wealthier city than I've lived in before.
-I would expect the proximity to the US has affected values, although the Yucatan retains much Mayan culture, different than the rest of Mexico," explained one person living in Merida, Mexico.
+I would expect the proximity to the US has affected values, although the Yucatan retains much Mayan culture, different than the rest of Mexico," said one expat in Merida.

 Where should I live in Merida?